NaiyanJones/naiyanjones.github.io/_pages/contact.md

     anonymize_ip: false
 ---

-Interested in my work or looking to fill a position?
+Interested in my work?
 Then let's chat and connect using the form below.

 <form
   action="https://formspree.io/xoqkdwla"